 Sometimes, issues are self-evident once they're pointed out.
 For instance, if your team has agreed to a init-lower, camelCase variable naming convention, and an issue is raised on

-After creation, issues flow through a lifecycle, taking one of five possible statuses:
+After creation, issues flow through a lifecycle, taking one of the following statuses:

 - Open - set by SonarQube on new issues